diodechain/website/use-case/secure-training-for-NGOs.md

   video:
     src: "https://player.vimeo.com/video/826987217"
   content: |
     Traditional secure communication solutions, like VPN, are costly to setup and maintain.
 Modern cloud storage solutions don't have the level of security and privacy required.
-If you need to share sensitive files and data accross your team, Diode Drive may be the perfect solution.
+If you need to share sensitive files and data across your team, Diode Drive may be the perfect solution.
   buttons:
   - title: Download App
     url: "/download/#app"